-NPCA Director of Technical Services Kayla Hanson traveled to Manchester, N.H. on March 25-26, to exhibit and conduct education at the Granite State Designers & Installers Spring Septic System Conference.
+NPCA Director of Technical Services Kayla Hanson, P.E. traveled to Manchester, N.H. on March 25-26, to exhibit and conduct education at the Granite State Designers & Installers Spring Septic System Conference.

 Hanson offered a presentation on precast concrete wastewater tank durability during the opening general session attended by more than 400 onsite wastewater industry specifiers, regulators, designers, installers and academia.
 The second presentation covered watertightness of precast tanks.